canjs/canjs/docs/can-guides/commitment/recipes/credit-card-simple/credit-card-simple.md

 ### What you need to know

-- Use [can-stache-bindings.twoWay default:bind] to set up a two-way binding in `can-stache`.
+- Use [can-stache-bindings.twoWay value:bind] to set up a two-way binding in `can-stache`.
 For example, the following keeps `email` on the ViewModel and the input’s `value` in sync: